xy-graveyard/dapp-scsc-solidity/ADDING_STAKE.md

 The diviner is represented by a **Stakable token**

-- Mint one token with your wallet address by selecting the XyStakableToken and the address below
+- Mint one token with your wallet address by selecting the XyBlockProducer and the address below

 - Select the `mint()` function and paste your wallet address into the `beneficiary` field